 4. discovering and exchanging related information with appropriate degree of assurance.

-As of September 2014 SG17 meeting, five years of work undertaken by the CYBEX industry experts resulted in nineteen standards.
+As of the April 2015 SG17 meeting, five years of work undertaken by the CYBEX industry experts resulted in twenty standards.
 One of the innovative additions to the umbrella Cybersecurity Information Exchange specification, Recommendation ITU-T X.1500, was the first known structured ontology for Cybersecurity information exchange, produced by Japan’s NICT research centre.

 The Appendix I of Recommendation ITU-T X.1500 includes latest developments in cybersecurity information exchange techniques, including threat sharing expression, attack pattern enumeration and malware description format, for example, Recommendations ITU-T X.1544 and X.1546.
 Additionally, Appendix I now addresses weaknesses within software with Recommendation ITU-T X.1524, as well as the weakness scoring of software with Recommendation ITU-T X.1525.

 The ITU-T mission includes facilitating collaboration among Computer Incident Response Teams (CIRTs) worldwide.
 Many diverse CIRTs exist around the world and are in a state of rapid evolution.
 Q.4/17 has built a close collaborative relationship with the Forum of Incident Response and Security Teams (FIRST) organization – which has long existed as the principal global organization among Computer Emergency Response Teams (CERTs) for coordination and cooperation.
 Q.4/17 also maintains a compilation of discovered CIRTs and related agencies and bodies to the SG 17 website at: http://www.itu.int/en/ITU-T/studygroups/2013-2016/17/Pages/nfvo.aspx